-Compulsory/Optional

-Compulsory
+Compulsory/Optional Compulsory

+Course Content
-Each student will carry out a research project during the final year under the supervision of a staff member.
-The student is required to

-- Deliver two seminars, (a) pre-project seminar, based on preparatory work and research plan and (b) end of the project seminar, based on the outcome of research; - Face an oral examination at the beginning of the second semester; - Prepare a comprehensive report containing Title page, Abstract, Introduction and Literature Review, Objectives, Materials & Methods, Results, Discussion and References.
+is required to Deliver two semin project seminar, bas Face an oral examin Prepare a comprehence but a research project during the final year under the supervision of a staff member.
+The student nars, (a) pre-project seminar, based on preparatory work and research plan and (b) end of the sed on the outcome of research; ation at the beginning of the second semester; ensive report containing Title page, Abstract, Introduction and Literature Review, Objectives, ds, Results, Discussion and References.